My tips on how to spend a day in the lovable seaside city of Geelong, Victoria.

-If you’re coming from Melbourne, for a mere $15 (roundtrip), hop on the V-Line train and enjoy a beautiful hour-long ride into North Geelong station.
+If you’re coming from Melbourne, for a mere $15 (roundtrip), hop on the V-Line train and enjoy a beautiful hour-long ride into North Geelong station to start your day.

 Coffee & brunch at the Pickers Union Cafe